ArlindPestisha/ArlindPestisha/README.md

 I'm interested in both Development and Product Management and want my skills in both to complement each other.

 ---

-🔭 I’m currently working on my startup [Codava Sweden](https://codava.se/) which is a web development and design agency and founded by me and two classmates from the school where we studied Frontend Development at [Hyper Island Stockholm](https://www.hyperisland.com/)!!

 🌱 I’m currently learning everything about how to help businesses, organizations, and individuals to build and transform their activities in the digital world.